w3c/wai-website/pages/about/projects/wai-core-us/index.md

 ## About WAI-Core

-The WAI-Core US Project, funded by HHS, supports accessibility work at W3C.
-WAI-Core-funded staff lead the Web Accessibility Initiative (WAI) program and technical architecture for developing open, royalty-free standards and supporting resources through the W3C Process.
+The WAI-Core US Project, funded by HHS, supported accessibility work at W3C.
+WAI-Core-funded staff led the Web Accessibility Initiative (WAI) program and technical architecture for developing open, royalty-free standards and supporting resources through the W3C Process.

-WAI-Core US Project staff lead work to:
+WAI-Core US Project staff led work to:

 * Develop standards, guidance, and supporting materials for accessibility of web sites, mobile apps, software, browsers, development tools, and other digital technology/information and communications technology (ICT)
 * Review all W3C standards to ensure they support accessibility
 * Develop technical specifications (such as WAI-ARIA) to fill gaps
 * Document accessibility user requirements in emerging technologies and essential tools such as online meeting and collaboration tools, virtual or immersive environments (XR), and AI

 ## How to Participate

-We welcome contributions to the work under WAI-Core US.
+We welcomed contributions to the work under WAI-Core US.

 Anyone can review and comment on drafts in development.
 To get notifications of drafts for review, you can subscribe to [Get WAI News](https://www.w3.org/WAI/news/subscribe/) via email, RSS feed, LinkedIn, and other social media.